Temmygabriel/Business-operations-tracker/README.md

 ## 👤 Author

-Built by [TemmyGabriel] as a portfolio project demonstrating Excel-based business intelligence and operations system design.
+Built by TemmyGabriel as a portfolio project demonstrating Excel-based business intelligence and operations system design.

-- LinkedIn: [your-linkedin-url]
-- GitHub: [your-github-url]